 “We gained new insight and discovered hidden talents….Many of these skills have become crucial factors in our college lives.” – Former Student

-Selected members of the winning team are then invited to represent the UK at the International Final at the Johnson Space Center in Houston, Texas.
+Selected members of the winning team are then invited to represent the UK at the International Final at the Kennedy Space Center in Orlando.